ccurrystar9186/Social_network_API/README.md

 Table of Contents

 Purpose of
-This was a project at having the chance of practicing using non-relational databases and all of the associated technologies, such as Compass and Mongoose.
+this was a project was to have a chance of practicing using non-relational databases and all of the associated technologies, such as Compass and Mongoose.

 Function
 This project lets the user add, delete, and get info for both users and their posts using API routes in Insomnia.